 Graduate Students in Philosophy at Cambridge are funded from a considerable variety of sources.
-Each year the Faculty is able to nominate the top ranked applicants for funding from Cambridge sources that are managed centrally.
+Each year the Faculty is able to put forward applicants for funding from Cambridge sources that are managed centrally as part of the Graduate Funding Competition.
 However, it is possible for students who are not nominated to be successful in finding funding sources outside of the Faculty's nominations, such as college awards.
 Applicants are strongly advised to consult the Cambridge Graduate Admissions webpage, which provides further details and more guidance through what is potentially a complex and confusing field.
 Students are encouraged to use the Cambridge Student Funding Search, which provides the most comprehensive overview of the funding opportunities available to applicants.